robbelouwet/masterthesis-forkskinny/weekly_reports/week4.md

 Took a step back and went over the [FixSlicing SKINNY](https://csrc.nist.gov/CSRC/media/Events/lightweight-cryptography-workshop-2020/documents/papers/fixslicing-lwc2020.pdf) paper again.
 Researched on how to tell the compiler to use data parallelization/SIMD, and not do it ourselves.
-Made a CMakePresets.json file
+Made a CMakePresets.json file. researched and tested out gcc compiler flags to suggest SIMD and vectorization optimalisations to the compiler

 ### What was on my mind